 Phenomenon-based learning is an educational approach that engages students in science.
 It starts with a “phenomenon,” or an attention-grabbing image or video clip that hooks students into the lesson.
 Ideally, phenomena should be visually interesting and not easily understood at first glance.
 Instead, phenomena should be complex ideas that get students to ask questions and draw upon multiple areas of science to help answer them.

-On this site, we use datasets from NOAA’s Science On a Sphere® (SOS) to help explore and explain science phenomena.
+We use datasets from NOAA’s Science On a Sphere® (SOS) to help explore and explain science phenomena.
+If you are using SOS Explorer™ or SOS Explorer™ Mobile, look for datasets designated as “Available for: SOSx”.
 Phenomenon-based learning also pairs well with the Next Generation Science Standards.